 I often have used the five phases to describe to people how they are going to feel in the near future about starting a fitness program, whether as a beginner or as an advanced athlete preparing for Navy SEALs or Special Forces training.

-I have found that both the out of shape beginner and the advanced Special Operations candidate develop into their goals through the process described below:
+I have found that both the out-of-shape beginner and the advanced Special Operations candidate develop their goals through the process described below:

-In the second phase, doubt enters and can either crush your progress or make you stronger.
+In the second phase, doubt enters and either can crush your progress or make you stronger.
 It is absolutely natural to have doubts about what you are undertaking.
 My advice is to start doubting yourself as quickly as possible and get over it.
-Realize self-doubt is part of the process.
+Realize that self-doubt is part of the process.
 Even SEAL trainees doubt themselves, but those who become SEALs conquer their doubt.
-Those who lose 60-80 pounds in a year, conquer their doubt as well.
+Those who lose 60-80 pounds in a year conquer their doubt as well.

 Phase Four is the total identity change and self-confidence realization period for most people.
 You now associate yourself with fit and healthy people.
 Now you are fit in mind and body.
 Your example will inspire others.
 Be a role model to another heavy person or aspiring Special Operations soldier.
 People will be amazed by your new work ethic at work and play.
-Eating healthy is now a habit for you too.
-In fact eating fast food or unhealthy snacks makes you feel slightly ill.
+Eating healthy is now a habit for you, too.
+Eating fast food or unhealthy snacks makes you feel slightly ill.

 Phase Five is the next step, but the journey never ends.
 Set and conquer goals for yourself.
-Whatever you like - run, swim, bike, weight lift - challenge yourself to run a 10k, lift 400 lbs, or compete in a triathlon.
-Fitness is a journey - not a destination.
+Whatever you like -- run, swim, bike, lift weights -- challenge yourself to run a 10K, lift 400 pounds or compete in a triathlon.
+Fitness is a journey, not a destination.